There are endless uses for lavender at home – food garnish, interior decor, and essential oils. But one easy use is dried lavender!

 These methods work for drying lavender leaves as well.

 Drying lavender by hanging

 One of the simplest ways to dry lavender is by hanging it upside-down.
-This is best for small bunches with long stems – perfect to make lavender bouquets.
+This is best for small bunches with long stems – perfect for making lavender bouquets.

-Depending on how humid it is, your dried lavender may take up to a week or more.
+Depending on how humid it is, the drying process may take up to a week or more.

 Drying lavender in the sun

-For the oven, preheat to its lowest setting.
-Spread your lavender on an ungreased baking tray, and place it in the oven.
-Check every ten minutes, and remove as soon as the stems are dry.
+For the oven, preheat it on the lowest setting.
+Then simply lay the lavender onto an ungreased baking tray (lined with baking paper) and place it in the oven.

 How To Store Dried Lavender